ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-and-types-of-servers-2022-03-19.md

 ###### Different ways that File Storage is Used

-Note that in this kind of analysis, file storages built-in systems, like hard-disks are not concerned here:

 1. Network Attached Storage (NAS): an autonomous storage system connected to a network and available to all participants of the network.
 2. Direct Attached Storage (DAS): a storage system directly connected to a computer in the form a external hard disk.

+- **Note**: see that in the above kind of analysis, built-in file storages systems like hard-disks are not object of concern here.

 ###### Different Protocols used for Communication between the File Storage and the Computer